-- 4.11 Written feedback must be legible and normally word processed but may be hand-written on the feedback template, and oral feedback should be clear and understandable and conducted in an appropriate manner/setting etc. - 4.12 The agreed mark awarded for each assessment should be provided to students as part of any summative assessment feedback.
+- 3.9.
+Feedback on all written assignments will be provided to students within 20 working days from the submission date. - 3.10.
+Feedback should be given on an appropriate feedback form as outlined by the University of Plymouth or Pearson. - 3.11.
+Feedback on summative assessments should normally be given to students on an individual basis, but may be supported by more generic feedback for the whole group. - 3.12.
+Written feedback must be legible and normally word processed but may be handwritten on the feedback template, and oral feedback should be clear and understandable and conducted in an appropriate manner/setting etc. - 3.13.
+The agreed mark awarded for each assessment should be provided to students as part of any summative assessment feedback.
 Students should be made aware that no mark, for coursework or examination, is final until ratified by the appropriate Assessment Boards or visit of External Examiner.